Bachelor of Interior Design (Online)

 - Confirmation of an official Test of English as a Foreign Language (TOEFL) score of at least 80 (Internet-based version).

-- Confirmation of an International English Language Test System (IELTS) band score of at least 6.5.
+- Confirmation of an International English Language Test System (IELTS) overall score of 6.5 (no band score below 6).

-- Confirmation of a Canadian Academic English Language Test (CAEL) score of 60 or higher.
+- Confirmation of a Canadian Academic English Language Test (CAEL) score of 60 or higher (no component proficiency score below 50).

 - Confirmation of a Common European Framework of Reference for Languages (CEFR) score of Level B2 or higher.

-- Confirmation of a Canadian Language Benchmarks score of at least 8.
+- Confirmation of a Canadian Language Benchmarks score of at least 8 (no component score below 7).

 - Confirmation of a score equivalent to these scores on another test of English language proficiency recognized by and acceptable to the University.

-- Confirmation of a Duolingo minimum score of 105.
+- Confirmation of a Duolingo minimum score of 120 (no subscore below 105).

-- Confirmation of Pearson Test of English (PTE) Academic score of 58.
+- Confirmation of Pearson Test of English (PTE) Academic score of 58 (no skills area score below 50).

 Note: Yorkville University reserves the right to require proof of language proficiency before permission is granted to register in academic courses.